pmyers/rdo-demo-helper/README.md

    rhel6-guest.img -> rhel-guest-image-6.5-20140523.0.x86_64.qcow2

    NOTE: Using RHEL 6 or 7 implies that you have access to some internal repositories at Red Hat.
-For non Red Hat users, CentOS 6 would be the way to go, at least until I integrate subscription-manager support in the scripts.
+For non Red Hat users, CentOS 6 or 7 would be the way to go, at least until I integrate subscription-manager support in the scripts.

 3. The script will add entries (via sudo) to /etc/hosts as a convenience